fazo96/telecommander/README.md

 $ telecommander

 # If npm install fails because of something about "gyp"
-# it means your python points to python 3
+# it probably means your python points to python 3
 # either swap it with python 2 or if you're on arch linux
 # and/or your python 2 executable is "python2" just run this: